Homemade Sheboygan Brats

 Sheboygan brats owe their origin to the classic German bratwurst, possibly the Nürnberger variety, which looks and tastes similar.
 No two recipes are alike, but they all tend to have marjoram, ginger, nutmeg, black or white pepper, and occasionally mustard seed, caraway and other spices.
 Many recipes have a bit of egg and or cream in them, too.

 Casey’s recipe had most of these ingredients, although no egg or caraway.
 We made a giant batch, easily 30 pounds, and it was made with the traditional mix of pork and veal.
-My recipe here is pork and wild turkey.
+My recipe here is a turkey sausage with some pork.
 (Wild turkey is an excellent white meat for sausage-making.)
 I used trim off the carcass, as well as the thigh meat and some of the breast.

 No matter what meats you use, a Sheboygan brat is light in color, medium-coarse — somewhere between an Italian sausage and a hot dog — rich, and bright with that medieval spice mix, which feels like its been around for a millennium.